ekinnear/quic-base-drafts/draft-ietf-quic-transport.md

 connection ID changed.
 An endpoint that is receiving packets with a zero-length Destination Connection ID MUST treat receipt of a CONNECTION_ID_FINISHED frame as a connection error of type PROTOCOL_VIOLATION.

-An endpoint MUST treat receipt of a CONNECTION_ID_FINISHED frame containing a connection ID that it did not issue to its peer as a connection error of type PROTOCOL_VIOLATION.

 ## STOP_SENDING Frame {#frame-stop-sending}